Exclusive: Zen 3 To Feature Over 20% Higher Integer Performance Than Zen 2, Production in September

 Speaking of that roadmap, you can see it is unambiguous about Milan supporting DDR4 and PCIe 4, but back in October we speculated that AMD could technically make an IO die that brought DDR5 and PCIe 5 to Milan.
 The source that brought that possibility to our attention shared with us an AMD roadmap that showed DDR5 availability in Q3, before Micron had announced it.
 There have also been rumors about a variant of Milan referred to as “Milan HPC” with Milan chiplets but the Genoa IO die.
 We can’t confirm that rumor, but there does seem to be a possibility that a special version of Milan with DDR5 and/or PCIe 5 support exists.

-Note: Following paragraph has been changed since publication.
+Note: Following paragraph has been changed since publication for accuracy and clarity.

 We also have some performance figures for Milan.
 It is over 20% faster in single threaded integer workloads compared to Rome, 20% faster in 32 core integer workloads, and between 10 and 15% faster in all core (that is 64 core) workloads.
 The decreased integer performance with increasing core counts could be signs of decreasing clock speed or some sort of architectural bottleneck being hit when more cores are loaded.
 Though some rumors have stated that Milan has a 50% floating point improvement, we don’t think this is the case.
 Most of the overall IPC improvement in Milan is likely integer related; on its own, the integer IPC gain is probably more than 15% and the floating point gain is probably less than 10%.
 We expect AMD will change their methodology for calculating IPC gain and focus more on integer workloads so that they can claim more than a 15% IPC gain.
 Should they calculate Zen 3’s IPC gain like Zen 2, we would expect a gain of 10-15%.